Sanjak of Rhodes: History

+In 1748, Hungarian, Georgian and Maltese slaves on board the ship Lupa revolted and sailed the ship to Hospitaller Malta taking over 150 Ottomans prisoner, including Mustafa, the former Pasha of Rhodes.

+In Malta, Mustafa attempted to instigate a Muslim slave revolt which was to have taken place on 29 June 1749, but the plotters were discovered and punished.

+Mustafa returned to the Ottoman Empire in 1751 after the intercession of France.

 During the Greek War of Independence, Rhodes and Kos did not take part in the uprising, although many Rhodians were members of the Filiki Etaireia and fled to join the Greek rebels.
 The other islands of the sanjak however rose up, most prominently Kasos until its destruction in 1824.

 Rhodes apparently became the seat of the Kapudan Pasha (the chief admiral of the Ottoman Navy, who also served as governor of the Archipelago Eyalet) in the late 17th century.
 In 1849, Rhodes became officially the pasha-sanjak of the Archipelago province, now separated from any relation with the Kapudan Pasha.
 With the introduction of the vilayet system, the capital of the new Vilayet of the Archipelago was transferred to Kale-i Sultaniye in 1867, returned to Rhodes in 1877, went to Chios in 1880, before finally returning to Rhodes in 1888.

 In 1912, the year the province was occupied by the Kingdom of Italy during the Italo-Turkish War, it comprised the kazas (districts) of Rodos itself, Kasot (Kasos), Mis (Kastellorizo), Sömbeki (Symi), Kerpe (Karpathos), and Istanköy (Kos).
 The islands were slated to be returned to the Ottoman Empire after the Treaty of Ouchy, but Italy took advantage of the outbreak of the Balkan Wars to continue its occupation.
 The islands were finally ceded to Greece in 1948, in the aftermath of World War II.